czeckd/angular-basic-modal/README.md

 	```
     npm install
 	```
-1. Run the TypeScript compiler and start the server:
+1. Run the TypeScript transpiler and start the server:
 	```
 	npm start
 	```